 Do you think the destination is more important than the journey?
 The Smallwood and Bigwood trails near Beasley are a slog in the woods with an outstanding climatic view!
 From the top, you can look up and down the Kootenay River Valley to see Nelson and South Slocan.
 And looking across, you’ll see several prominent mountain peaks in the Bonnington Range.

-Once we got onto the Smallwood trail, it was a hard, heavy stomp up the slope.
-It took us over an hour to reach the top and we were fumbling through the dark spruce forest the entire time.
+The Smallwood trail is a hard, heavy stomp up the slope.
+It’s the shortest distance between two points – the bottom of the hill and the scenic lookout, through the dark spruce forest the entire time.
 The elevation gain on Smallwood is intense: 500m over about 1km.
 Ouch.
 Ahh.
-It was hot, muggy, hard, buggy.
-We questioned if it would be worth it.
-Don’t worry, it was.
+In June it is hot, muggy, hard, buggy.
+You might question if it’s worth it.
+Don’t worry, it is.

-We made it to the top!
-The view of the Kootenay River Valley was amazing!
-Looking across we could see (from left to right) the peaks of Toad Mountain, Red Mountain, Copper Mountain, and Siwash Mountain.
+At last, the top!
+The view of the Kootenay River Valley is amazing from this viewpoint!
+Looking across you can see (from left to right) the peaks of Toad Mountain, Red Mountain, Copper Mountain, and Siwash Mountain.

-After the intense scramble up, we opted to take the moderate Bigwood Trail back down to be easy on the knees.
-A wise choice – Bigwood has gentler switchbacks and is a much more reasonable elevation change.
+After the intense scramble up, take the moderate Bigwood Trail back down to be easy on the knees.
+Bigwood has gentler switchbacks and is a much more reasonable elevation change.

 Bigwood weaves through a dark pine plantation with smooth turns and switchbacks.
 It’s not especially scenic forest with very little undergrowth, but it’s a gentle descent.